 From Accountant to Internal Auditor - Opportunity of Growth

-Internal audit and compliance audit are both very essential functions in any organisation.
+Internal audit and compliance audit are both essential functions in any organisation.
 In recent years, both services have risen in importance, signifying critical control components of an organisation’s structure.
 However, whilst compliance is increasingly commoditised (and subject to pricing pressure), there is significant opportunity to generate value for business clients through internal audits.

 A clear benefit of appointing an external compliance auditor for a smaller firm is the opportunity created for a partner to take on a broader consulting role focusing on governance, technology and processes.
 Or alternatively, if you provide compliance audit services, then consider the value of an independent consultant auditor for internal audit activities.